hulianyuyy/hulianyuyy.github.io/_pages/about.md

 - 2023.10, National Scholarship

 # 📖 Educations
-- *2021-now*, PhD candidate of Computer Science and Technology, Tianjin Univerisity
+- *2021-now*, PhD candidate in Computer Science and Technology, Tianjin Univerisity
 - *2018-2021*, MEng in Computer Science and Technology, Dalian University of Technology
 - *2014-2018*, BSc in Electronics and Information Engineering, Dalian University of Technology